Diclofex DC Side Effects

 Generic Name: capsaicin / diclofenac topical

-Note: This page contains information about the side effects of capsaicin / diclofenac topical.
-Some of the dosage forms included on this document may not apply to the brand name Diclofex DC.
+Note: This document contains side effect information about capsaicin / diclofenac topical.
+Some of the dosage forms listed on this page may not apply to the brand name Diclofex DC.

 Applies to capsaicin / diclofenac topical: topical kit